Phone-GWP-group

 The material that your bottle boxes are manufactured from has a direct impact on how well they perform in transit (as well as their appearance)

-Many businesses actually discover that they can switch to a lighter weight material for their bottle boxes, without noticing any impact to protection levels.
+Many businesses discover they can switch to a lighter-weight material for their bottle boxes without affecting protection levels.

-However, the importance of working with an established, experienced packaging designer for this cannot be stressed enough!
+However, the importance of working with an established and experienced packaging designer for this can’t be stressed enough!

 How colours and appearance can influence consumer behaviour

-Besides the grade of material used for your ecommerce bottle packaging, it is surprising just how much the actual colour of the boxes can influence consumer behaviour and perception.
+Besides the grade of material used for your eCommerce bottle packaging, the actual colour of the boxes can also influence consumer behaviour and perception.

-For example, for organic and / or environmentally focused brands, a brown kraft material is perceived as reflecting your eco credentials.
-Conversely, white boxes are typically viewed as a more premium option, potentially making them more suited to higher value products.
+For example, organic and/or environmentally focused brands often perceive a brown Kraft material as reflecting their eco credentials.
+Conversely, white boxes are typically viewed as a premium option, potentially making them better suited to higher-value products.

-Of course, it is also possible to have your bottle boxes printed with all over colours to match your brand.
-However, consideration should be given here as to whether to print the outside – which provides free advertising but also highlights what the contents are to would be thieves – or the inside to aid security but provide an improved unboxing experience.
+Of course, it is also possible to have your bottle boxes printed with all-over colours to match your branding.
+However, consideration should be given to whether to print the outside, which provides free advertising but also highlights the contents to potential thieves, or the inside, which enhances security but provides a better unboxing experience.

-For something seemingly simple, your choice of material can have a significant impact on brand perception.
-Not to mention the potential for repeat business.
+For something seemingly simple, your choice of material can significantly impact brand perception, not to mention the potential for repeat business.

-Of course, going hand in hand with the colour of your boxes is how you incorporate your branding.
+Of course, the colour of your boxes goes hand in hand with how you incorporate your branding.

-As mentioned previously, excessively branding the exterior of your packs – especially for high value wines and spirits – can alert potential thieves to the contents.
-It can also make consumers wary if the bottle is being purchased as a surprise gift, that the exterior branding could give away.
+As mentioned previously, excessively branding the exterior of your packs, especially high-value wines and spirits, can alert potential thieves to the contents of the packaging.
+It can also make consumers wary if the bottle is being purchased as a surprise gift, as the exterior branding could give away.

 Branded bottle boxes